ioannachourdaki/Apache-Spark-x-Ray-comparison/Graph Operations/README.md

-# How to run the graph operations
+# How to run the Graph Operations
 --------------------------------------------------------------

 ### Pagerank